North Pole Breakfast Ideas Christmas 2023.

 Just like with Christmas itself, decorations for your North Pole breakfast as just as important as the food.
 However, you don’t need to spend a fortune setting the magical scene.

-Whichever colour or theme you go for here are some of the items you will need to decorate for your North Pole breakfast:
+Whichever colour or theme you go for here is some of the items you will need to decorate for your North Pole breakfast:

 Christmas-Themed Table Cloth

 With the table being central to the breakfast a covering is a good place to start with your theme.
-You will lots of Christmas table cloths in the shops or online.
-However for something a little different with this snow blanket measuring 84cm x 49cm from Home Bargains for 79p with a slightly bigger version available from One Below for just 99p.
+You will lots of Christmas tablecloths in the shops or online.

-We also love Home Bargain's Colour Your Own Table Cloth at just 99p, which will not only add to your decor but will also act as a fun activity.
+We also love Home Bargain’s Colour Your Own Table Cloths, which will not only add to your decor but will also act as a fun activity.

 Christmas Plates and Cups

-However, there are some great other options available which you can use more than once.
-Home Bargains have these fun Colour Your Own Plates for just £2.79.
+However, there are some great other options available that you can use more than once.
+Home Bargains usually have these fun Colour Your Own Plates for a good price.

-You will also find a whole host of options from these Christmas Tree Shaped plates for £1.50, more traditional design porcelain plates starting from £2.50, to cartoon melamine choices at £1.50.
+You will also find a whole host of options from these Christmas Tree Shaped plates, more traditional design porcelain plates starting from £2.50, to cartoon melamine choices at £1.50.

 If none of these takes your fancy there are lots of tutorials for designing your own plate with sharpies – you could even get the kids involved.